-We are currently reviewing our standard terms and conditions to ensure our modern slavery contractual clauses continue to reflect good practice and align with Government standards.
+We have updated our standard terms and conditions ready to launch this year.
+As part of the review of those terms and conditions, we have ensured our modern slavery contractual clauses continue to reflect good practice and align with Government standards.
 For lower value, lower risk procurements, we use our Terms of Purchase.
 These include a warranty that the relevant supplier's goods or services will comply with all statutory or similar requirements.

-For some of our larger IT procurements, we use terms and conditions based on the Crown Commercial Services (CCS) Terms and Conditions.
-These cover modern slavery and require suppliers to comply with all applicable laws when providing their goods or services.
+We also make use of third-party frameworks in particular Crown Commercial Services (CCS) established frameworks which include provisions relating to modern slavery and require suppliers to comply with all applicable laws when providing their goods or services.